The 15 Greatest Guitar Riffs Of The 90s | Best 1990s Guitar Riffs

 The big, crazy hair and eccentric clothing were replaced with a grungier style accompanied by more of an alternative rock sound.

 Some of these bands transitioned from the wild 80s to a different sound in the 90s.
-Meanwhile, others are new bands that dove head first and defiantly made their mark in music history.
+Meanwhile, others were new bands that dove headfirst and defiantly made their mark in music history.

 Go find your old denim vest and let’s revisit these rockin’ guitar riffs that spun around our heads well after the track ended.